inntran/git-benchmark-testdata/Tzutuhil/lifter/Guy.markdown

 		-- Jonathon Swift
 Don't expect people to keep in step--it's hard enough just staying in line.
 Failure is more frequently from want of energy than want of capital.
-If God had intended Man to Walk, He would have given him Feet.
+If God had intend Man to Walk, He would have given him Feet.
 Dear Miss Manners:
 Please list some tactful ways of removing a man's saliva from your face.

-Gentle Reader:
+Gentle Rear:
-Please list some decent ways of acquiring a man's saliva on your face.
+Please list some cent ways of acquiring a man's saliva on your face.
 If the gentleman sprayed you inadvertently to accompany enthusiastic discourse, you may step back two paces, bring out your handkerchief, and go through the motions of wiping your nose, while trailing the cloth along your face to pick up whatever needs mopping along the route.
-If, however, the substance was acquired as a result of enthusiasm of a more intimate nature, you may delicately retrieve it with a flick of your pink tongue.
+If, however, the substance was acquired as a result of enthusiasm of a more intimate nature, you may licately retrieve it with a flick of your pink tongue.
 I'd like to see the government get out of war altogether and leave the whole field to private industry.
 		-- Joseph Heller
-Like so many Americans, she was trying to construct a life that made sense from things she found in gift shops.
+Like so many Americans, she was trying to construct a life that ma sense from things she found in gift shops.
 		-- Kurt Vonnegut, Jr.
 If you think last Tuesday was a drag, wait till you see what happens tomorrow!